canada-ca/digital-playbook-guide-numerique/en/1-design-with-users.md

 Ensure that people who use the digital service can also use the other available channels if needed, without repetition or confusion.

 People often start using a service and have to come back to it later, or switch to a non-digital channel to complete the transaction.
 We need to make sure users’ transitions between non-digital and digital channels, when they need to happen, are as smooth as possible. **(12.
 Don’t forget the non-digital experience - Digital Service Standard (AU))**

-Encourage users to choose the digital service and consolidate or phase out existing alternative channels where appropriate.

-As we build simpler, clearer and faster government services the digital channel will become more convenient for users than non-digital channels like post, phone and shopfronts.
-Increased digital take-up will mean users can spend less time interacting with government.
-This will result in greater cost efficiencies for government.

-Measuring digital take-up helps you to understand how well your service is being used.
-It’s one of the 4 mandatory KPIs services must report on the Performance Dashboard.

-We still need to help users who are unable to use digital channels and provide support to those who need it.
-But we want to ensure digital channels are used whenever possible and to scale back, or phase out, alternative channels when we can. **(13.
-Encourage everyone to use the digital service - Digital Service Standard (AU))**

 </div>